influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/restore/index.md

 products: [oss]
 ---

-The `influxd restore` command restores backup data and metadata from an InfluxDB backup directory.
+The `influx restore` command restores backup data and metadata from an InfluxDB backup directory.

 {{% warn %}}
-Shut down the `influxd` server before restoring data.
+Shut down the `influx` server before restoring data.
 {{% /warn %}}

 ### The restore process